by Kelsey Feldman

 In March of last year, the world as we knew it changed.
 What was, what we thought, going to be a few weeks at home quickly became several months.
 We were told by authorities and politicians to wear a face mask whenever we go out in public, distance ourselves from friends and family, and work from home.
 This left very little, if any, room for socializing.
 In fact, many of us became accustomed to the quarantine life, and some even thrived.
 Now here we are, over a year later, and some places are getting back to some semblance of normalcy.

 No doubt it’s exciting, but there’s unmistakable fear in the air.
 We’re calling it Post-Pandemic Social Anxiety and rest assured; you are anything but alone.
 So many people have developed new or worsening social anxiety because of this sudden paradigm shift in life.
-The big joke is that we all have social anxiety now, but just how much truth is behind this?
+The big joke is that we almost all have social anxiety now, but just how much truth is behind this?
 Let’s unpack it.

 What is Social Anxiety?
 What is Post-Pandemic Social Anxiety?